MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 ## Publish filter policy for Chicago store

+To publish the filter policy for the Chicago store, follow these steps.

 1. Go to the Chicago filter policy you created.
 You should be on this screen already if you followed the above steps.
 1. Select **Publish**.